Savannah's Exquisite Edibles

 This tastes like that wonderful fudge you ate as a kid and left out for Santa.
 And anybody can make it.
 It turns out great every single time.

-f eaten within the first 24 hours.
+It tastes best if eaten within the first 24 hours.
 This is usually NOT a problem.
 Especially if you have a Dirk in your house.

 Before you look at this secret recipe, I have to ask you to take a pledge not to share it with anybody, ever.
 I mean it!
 I've been perfecting this for years, and it's gotta stay just between you and me.
 We don't want anybody knowing how easy it is.
 That'll ruin it for all of us!